markwest1972/smart-security-camera/aws-lambda-functions/java/s3-archive-image/readme.md

 ### Upload to AWS

-Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *s3-archive-image* and copy the code from s3-archive-image.js directly into the inline code editor.
+Using the [Eclipse AWS Plugin](https://aws.amazon.com/lambda), create a new Lambda Function called *rekognition-evaluate-labels-java* using the Java source and pom file.

 Ensure that the function uses your newly created IAM Role.

-Tip: Use the "blank function" blueprint and skip the "configure triggers" prompt when creating the function.